IE 11 Not Supported

 FROM RURAL ENTREPRENEURSHIP TO TRIBAL EMPOWERMENT

-The founders of the company Syncurrent, Dhruv Patel and Matthew Jaquez, first started working together on a business intelligence tool for the Michigan Economic Development Corporation that helped empower rural entrepreneurs.
+The founders of the company Syncurrent, Dhruv Patel and Matthew Jaquez, first started working together on a business intelligence tool for the Innovate Marquette SmartZone, a tech hub designated by the Michigan Economic Development Corporation to help empower rural entrepreneurs.”

 Then, in a twist of fate, Patel talked over coffee with a friend from college, Bazile Panek, about what he was working on.
 Panek is a member of the Red Cliff Band of Lake Superior Ojibwe, and recognized the potential of Patel's technology to address challenges faced by tribal nations.